June 4 – June 25

 Jane had a unique vision when she developed the Round Robin class.
 By combining several elements—partnering, repetition, practice, feedback, and dedication—she created not just a writing course, but an actual community, one that has continued and grown for over a decade.

-This particular version of Round Robin with a run time of three weeks (instead of eight weeks) is built with the holidays in mind.
-It is designed to offer writers a separate space of reflection, alongside of holiday immersion.
-Like the traditional eight-week version of the class, the Holiday Round Robin is structured around a carefully facilitated exchange of daily emailed writings based on prompts provided by the facilitator and the participants.
+This particular version of Round Robin has a run time of three weeks instead of eight weeks.
+Like the traditional eight-week version of the class, the June Round Robin is structured around a carefully facilitated exchange of daily emailed writings based on prompts provided by the facilitator and the participants.

 Round Robin’ers aim to do four things: